Field of Study: Ophthalmic Technology

 - Ocular Motility and Binocular Vision

 - Ophthalmic Dispensing

 - Retinoscopy and Refractometry

 Things to know

-Certification is not necessary to get a job in ophthalmic technology, but it does help.
-Employers view certification as a sign of your knowledge and abilities.
+Certification is not necessary to get a job in ophthalmic technology, but it can help.

 Similar fields of study